In 2024, research says, 70.19% of shoppers will abandon their carts.

 Offering guest checkout can have a significant impact on checkout completion rate since it creates less friction.

-See how Crate & Barrel collects customer information post purchase.
+See how Crate & Barrel collects customer information post-purchase.

-This is how Sephora manages to make people checkout smoothly and also sign up in the process:
+See how Sephora manages to make people checkout smoothly and also sign up in the process:

 3. Make it easy to review and edit changes